EV Charger Installation in Topanga

 |---|---|---|

-- Which utility serves the address and does that affect EV charger installation?
+- Which utility serves your exact address (LADWP, SCE, SoCalGas), and does that change part availability or coordination time for EV charger installation?

-- Does Topanga route this scope through a city, county, HOA, or building manager process?
+- Does Topanga route this scope through the city building department, LA County, an HOA architectural committee, or a building manager?

 |---|---|---|

-Guessing can lead to the wrong part, wrong equipment size, missed corrosion, unsafe circuit, unplanned HOA denial, failed inspection, return visit, water damage, or a quote that expands after the home is already opened.
-In Topanga, that risk is higher when topanga should be about access and verification, not broad beach-city language.
-The job note should include panel photo, charger location photo, car and charger model, utility provider, HOA or landlord rules plus whether narrow canyon roads or limited turnarounds changes timing.
+Guessing is how the wrong-sized equipment ends up on the truck, how a corroded circuit gets missed until it fails on the hottest day, how the HOA denies an exterior install after it is already complete, or how a permit fails inspection because a connected detail was overlooked.
+In Topanga, the risk is higher when topanga should be about access and verification, not broad beach-city language.
+The booking note should include panel photo, charger location photo, car and charger model, utility provider, HOA or landlord rules plus whether narrow canyon roads or limited turnarounds changes the timing.

 Send details for ev charger installation in Topanga.